MarcG-CAE/salesforce-dx-pipeline-sample/README.md

     - **Prod Org : "ProdOrg"**: this is your production org

     Note: you could cheat and, simply for demo purposes, use the same org for the DevOrg, TestOrg, and ProdOrg.
+    Note2: you can get a Trial org with Dev hub at https://developer.salesforce.com/promotions/orgs/dx-signup

 4. Ensure you see all four orgs when you run `sfdx force:org:list`.